 Seville Estate – Awarded the ‘Winery of the Year’ in the esteemed James Halliday Wine Companion 2019.
 A magnificent example of the expressively cool climate wines emanating from the Upper Yarra Valley.
 As one of the pioneers of the region, being established in 1972, the precious older vines are able to add extra dimensions of complexity, length of flavour and elegance.
 Excellent examples of Riesling, Chardonnay, Pinot Noir, Shiraz and Cabernet Sauvignon are available for tasting.
 Some of the best wines I have been fortunate enough to try in 2018.

-A new restaurant is now up and running.
-Tasting fees apply.
+A new intimate fine dining restaurant is now up and running.

 Pimpernel Vineyard – An intimate and welcoming cellar door experience is initiated either by the owners – Mark and Fiona Horigan, or one of the winemaking team, Damien and Morgan.
 Small producers of outstanding quality wines, the pride the team take with showing their remarkable wines, often means you are happy to linger longer than you thought you might otherwise have.

 As well as a diverse range of Pinot Noir,there is an unashamedly full flavoured chardonnay, lovingly fermented and matured in only the best quality French Oak.
 Many of the more interesting European varieties are grown at Pimpernel, including Marsanne, Viognier, and Chenin Blanc, Grenache, & Mataro.
 The 2016 ‘Grouch’, a blend of Shiraz, with 6% marsanne, was awarded 97 points in the James Halliday 2019 Wine Companion.
 Great for small groups who are real wine lovers.